 Our criminal defense law firm has been recognized many times and we are the best choice for representing clients in a variety of practice areas.
 Give us a call or fill out the form on our contact page for a case evaluation.
 We will make sure you get the best outcome if you are facing criminal charges in New Orleans Louisiana.

 Top-Rated Assault Defense Attorney In New Orleans

 The charge of assault in New Orleans, Louisiana can be a very serious charge.
 The level of severity depends on the type of assault you are being charged with.
 This is all part of and is determined through alleged facts that are associated with your case.

-The charge of Assault in New Orleans, Louisiana can be a very serious charge, depending on the type of Assault charged, which is based on the alleged facts of the case.
-Our New Orleans assault lawyers at the Barkemeyer Law Firm defends many clients with these charges.
-We have tried assault cases to judges and jurys throughout Louisiana.
-We understand how to get the best result possible in an Assault case.
-See the video below for the differences between the criminal charges of assault and battery in Louisiana.
+Our New Orleans assault lawyers at the Barkemeyer Law Firm defend many clients facing assault charges of all types.
+We have tried assault and aggravated assault cases to judges and juries throughout Louisiana.
+We understand how to get the best result possible in an assault case.

 Is an Assault a Misdemeanor or Felony in New Orleans?

-It depends.
-The most common assault charges are Simple Assault and Aggravated Assault.
+If you are wondering whether assault is a misdemeanor or a felony, the answer is it depends.
+The most common assault charges are simple assault and aggravated assault.
 Both of these are misdemeanors.
 However, an Aggravated Assault can become a felony in New Orleans if certain alleged facts exists such as the discharge of the weapon or if the weapon is used on a police officer.